Urge Congress and EPA to Consult with Counties on any Future Regulations on PFAS

 KEY TALKING POINTS:

-- As owners, users and regulators of water resources, counties are directly impacted by the federal policies and funding authorized in the legislation.
+• As owners, users and regulators of water resources, counties are directly impacted by federal regulation and legislation regarding PFAS.

 Standard